SNodeC/snode.c/docs/migration-2.0.md

 ## Configuration migration

+`core::SNodeC::reconfigure()` reapplies the original command line and current configuration files to the registered configuration tree.
+Call it on the event-loop thread while SNode.C is running, after registering replacement/new instances.
+`express::WebApp::reconfigure()` forwards to the same operation.
+Both return a checked `bool`: expected configuration errors are diagnosed and return `false`.
+Parsing is not transactional; failure does not restore earlier instance settings.
+Do not activate replacement flows after failure; cancel any already queued flows or stop the application.
+No connection is automatically restarted or listener rebound.

+Bootstrap alone applies semantic logging policy, freezes it, starts daemon mode and opens startup log files.
+Reconfiguration can read different startup-option values, but does not repeat those process actions; shutdown checks actual PID-file ownership rather than the reparsed daemon option.
+Endpoint validators still run on each parse.
+Ordinary option callbacks (including application-defined options) retain their existing behavior.
+Initial setup remains `init()` followed by `start()`;
+reconnecting an existing configured endpoint requires no reconfiguration.

+The unchecked `utils::Config::parse()` entry point remains source-compatible and continues to propagate parse errors.
+It no longer repeats process bootstrap.
+Prefer the checked lifecycle API for runtime reconfiguration.

 The new options live in the existing SNode.C CLI11/subcommand and configuration-file hierarchy.
 Applications should configure them through `ConfigConnection`, `ConfigHttpParser`, `ConfigHttpServer`, `ConfigHTTP`/`ConfigHttpClient`, and `ConfigWebSocket`; there is no runtime setter or parallel configuration mechanism.
 Runtime connections consume immutable snapshots.

 See [Framework resource policies and descriptor streaming](resource-policy-and-streaming.md) for option names, configuration-file keys, defaults, and validation rules.